mafm/ledger.py/doc/Introduction.md

 ### Print Balances

-This currently just shows the final balance of the accounts mentioned in the input file.
+This shows the balances of the accounts listed in the input file.
 There is some slightly clever formatting that shows any hierarchical structure in the account names.
+The report can show the balance at a particular date, or on two different dates, along with the change between the dates.

 Relevant optional arguments:
 - ```--as-at <date>``` - print balances as at this date